Artificial lift pump systems types, uses, advantages & disadvantages

 Rod Pumping has a relatively simple system design, The units are easily changed to other wells with minimum cost, It is efficient, simple, and easy for field people to operate, It is applicable to slim holes and multiple completions, It can pump a well down to very low pressure (depth and rate dependent), The system is naturally vented for gas separation and fluid level soundings.

-Rod Pumping can lift high-temperature and viscous oils, It is analyzable, It can use gas or electricity as a power source, Corrosion and scale treatments are easy to perform, Hollow sucker rods are available for slim hole completions and ease of inhibitor treatment, Rod Pumping is applicable to pump-off control if electrified, It offers availability of different sizes, It has pumps with double valving that pump on both upstroke and downstroke.
+Rod Pumping can lift high-temperature and viscous oils, It is analyzable, It can use gas or electricity as a power source, Corrosion and scale treatments are easy to perform, Hollow sucker rods are available for slim hole completions and ease of inhibitor treatment, Rod Pumping is applicable to pump-off control if electrified, It offers the availability of different sizes, It has pumps with double valving that pump on both upstroke and downstroke.

 Rod Pumping disadvantages